muratk5n/thirdwave/en/README.md

 potential stored energy (kwh, gwh).
 Poke a hole, water will flow out, which has power in kw or gw, flow can turn a wheel, do work.
 Water can have 2 KWh of (potential) energy, if I poked a hole for 1 kilowatt worth, water runs out in two hours.

-If I have a fuel amount produced in a certain time period, eg x barrels per day as below, I calculate GWh from that, divide by 24, I get the power.
+If there is fuel amount produced in a certain time period, eg x barrels per day as below, I calculate GWh from that, divide by 24, I get the power.
 It's easier to compare when all output is brought down to unit time level.

 ---